VEKLURY improved clinical outcomes in hospitalized patients with severe COVID-191-3

 Dosage and administration

-- Testing prior to and during treatment: Perform eGFR, hepatic laboratory, and prothrombin time testing prior to initiating VEKLURY and during use as clinically appropriate.
+• Testing prior to and during treatment: Perform hepatic laboratory and prothrombin time testing prior to initiating VEKLURY and during use as clinically appropriate.

 Pregnancy and lactation

-- Lactation: It is not known whether VEKLURY can pass into breast milk.
+• Lactation: VEKLURY can pass into breast milk.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for VEKLURY and any potential adverse effects on the breastfed child from VEKLURY or from an underlying maternal condition.
 Breastfeeding individuals with COVID-19 should follow practices according to clinical guidelines to avoid exposing the infant to COVID-19.